spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/catalog/scheduled-prices/creating-scheduled-prices.md

 * Prices switch to the specified ones automatically on the starting date of the promotion.
 * Prices switch back automatically on the last day of the promotion.

-Instead of changing prices manually on the starting day of the promotion, you can create a price schedule called,  e.g., *Valentine's day prices*.
+Instead of changing prices manually on the starting day of the promotion, you can create a price schedule called—for example, *Valentine's day prices*.
 To do that, you need to import a file with predefined dates and prices.

 ## Prerequisites

-To start working with scheduled prices, go to **Catalog** > **Scheduled Prices**.
+To start working with scheduled prices, go to **Catalog&nbsp;<span aria-label="and then">></span> Scheduled Prices**.

 Review the reference information before you start, or look up the necessary information as you go through the process.